recyclarr/recyclarr/CONTRIBUTING.md

 | `linux/arm64`   | `linux-musl-arm64` |
 | `linux/amd64`   | `linux-musl-x64`   |

+## Conventional Commits

+This project uses and enforces a variation of [Conventional Commits][commits].
+The below official commit types are used:

+Official:

+- `build`: Update project files, settings, etc.
+- `chore`: Anything not code related or that falls into other categories.
+- `ci`: Changes to CI/CD scripts or configuration.
+- `docs`: Updates to non-code documentation (markdown, readme, etc).
+- `feat`: A new feature was implemented.
+- `fix`: A defect or security issue was fixed.
+- `perf`: Change in code related to improving performance.
+- `refactor`: A code change that does not impact the observable functionality or shape of the apps.
+- `revert`: Prefix to be used for commits made by the `git revert` command.
+- `style`: A whitespace or code cleanup change in code.
+- `test`: Updates to unit test code only.

+Specialized:

+- `change`: Change to existing functionality.
+- `deprecate`: Deprecation of existing functionality.
+- `remove`: Removal of existing feature.

 ## Release Process

 Release numbering follows [Semantic Versioning][semver].
 The [GitVersion] package is used in .NET